prefix-dev/pixi-build-backends/docs/key_concepts/compilers.md

 4. **Request a package for each output**

+   For each output a package will be requested as build dependency with the following pattern `{compiler}_{target_platform} {compiler_version}`.
+   `compiler` and `compiler_version` has been determined in the step before.
+   `target_platform` is the platform you are compiling for, if you are cross compiling the target platform would differ from your current platform.

    In our example we would create two outputs.
    If we build on linux-64, one output would request `gcc_linux-64 11.4` and one would request `gcc_linux-64 14.0`